 CT Application Procedure

 All CT applicants must satisfy the program entrance requirements outlined below.
-The application deadline is April 1st.
-The program starts in August each year.
-Applicants must submit the following materials to the Nursing and Health Science Admissions and Advising Office (Melbourne, Building 15, Room 101) by the application deadline.
+Applicants must submit the materials listed below to the Nursing and Health Science Admissions and Advising Office by the application deadline.
 Materials can be sent via: